How Reserved Instances are applied

-If you purchase a Reserved Instance and you already have a running instance that matches the specifications of the Reserved Instance, the billing benefit is immediately applied.
+If you purchase a Reserved Instance and you already have a running On-Demand Instance that matches the specifications of the Reserved Instance, the billing discount is applied immediately and automatically.
 You do not have to restart your instances.
-If you do not have an eligible running instance, launch an instance and ensure that you match the same criteria that you specified for your Reserved Instance.
+If you do not have an eligible running On-Demand Instance, launch an On-Demand Instance with the same specifications as your Reserved Instance.
 For more information, see Use your Reserved Instances.

 How zonal Reserved Instances are applied

-discount to matching instance usage in that Availability Zone.
-For example, if
+The Reserved Instance discount applies to matching instance usage in that Availability Zone.

 How regional Reserved Instances are applied

-Regional Reserved Instances also provide instance size flexibility where the Reserved Instance discount applies to instance usage within the instance family, regardless of size.
+The Reserved Instance discount applies to instance usage within the instance family, regardless of size—this is known as instance size flexibility.

-Instance size flexibility does not apply to the following Reserved Instances:
+Not supported: Instance size flexibility is not supported for the following Reserved Instances:

 -